Programme Key Information

 Country context and background

-The Polytechnic Institute of Coimbra embraces in its mission the “the provision of services to the community, in view of the transfer of knowledge and reciprocal appreciation” (PIC Statutes).
-Contributing to this mission, the Coimbra Higher Education School (CHES) has been establishing partnerships with institutions from the community across the region of the country.
+The Polytechnic Institute of Coimbra places great importance on delivering community service and transferring knowledge to local communities in need.
+Its mission is to ‘[provide] services to the community, in view of the transfer of knowledge and reciprocal appreciation’.
+Contributing to this mission, the Coimbra Higher Education School (CHES) has established partnerships with community institutions across all regions of the country.

-As part of the solid partnership with the Condeixa Municipal Council, in 2014 the CHES conducted a needs analysis study in Condeixa (located nearby Coimbra) in order to understand the socio-educational needs of the target communities.
-The result of the study shows there was a high demand for literacy and numeracy learning since a large number of adults including young adults in Condeixa lack of adequate literacy skills with a 6,6 percent illiteracy rate.
-The 2011 Census also indicated that a total 6,4 percent of illiteracy rate in the region, with 8,5 percent among women and 4 percent among the men.
-Hence, responding to the identified learning needs with a strong sense of providing service learning, teachers and students have decided to develope community projects based on participatory action research.
+In partnership with the Condeixa Municipal Council, the CHES conducted a needs analysis study in Condeixa (a town situated close to Coimbra) in 2014.
+The purpose of this needs analysis was to understand the socio-educational needs of its target communities.
+The findings of the study revealed that there was a high demand for literacy and numeracy learning due to a large number of adults, including young adults lacking adequate literacy skills.
+The 2011 census also revealed an illiteracy rate of 6.4 per cent in the region.
+Hence, in response to the identified learning needs in the context of providing service learning, instructors and their students decided to develop community projects based on participatory action research.

-Against this backdrop, in 2015 starting from Condeixa, the Letters for Life (LFL) programme was initiated to provide literacy workshops and learning opportunities to vulnerable and marginalized groups of people in the Portuguese society.
-The main approach of the LFL is to build a community of learners through developing, organizing and delivering needs based workshops on literacy skills.
-Based on the positive evaluation of the first cycle, LFL continued its service to new groups of learners, entering its third cycle in 2017.
-Geographically, the LFL covered three locations of the region of Coimbra: Condeixa-a-Nova, Belide and Vila Nova de Poiares.
-In each project site, LFL worked closely with relevant different levels of local government partners who contributed to the programme in various ways.
-For instance, in Vila Nova de Poiares, the programme was implemented in a partnership with the Association Icreate, where the workshop sessions are developed , and the Poiares Municipal Council and local districts.
-In Poiares, the Municipal Council provided learners with free means of transportation.
-In Condeixa-a-Nova, the Municipal Council provides LFL with workshop venue and computers.
+Against this backdrop, the Letters for Life (LFL) programme was established in 2015 in Condeixa with the mandate of providing literacy workshops and learning opportunities for vulnerable and marginalized groups of people in Portuguese society.
+The main approach of LFL is to build a community of learners through developing, organizing and delivering needs-based workshops in literacy skills.
+Following the positive evaluation of the first cycle, LFL has continued to provide its service to new groups of learners, and began its fourth cycle in 2018.
+Geographically, LFL covers four locations of the region of Coimbra: Coimbra, Condeixa-a-Nova, Belide and Vila Nova de Poiares.
+At each project site, LFL works closely with various levels of local government, who contribute to the programme in different ways.
+For instance, in Vila Nova de Poiares, the programme was implemented in partnership with the Association Icreate, which provided LFL with facilitators and actively participated in developing training sessions, while in Poiares the municipal council provided learners with free transportation.
+In Condeixa-a-Nova, the municipal council provided LFL with a workshop venue and computers.